-The bats also prefer to fly in low wind speed (Figure 19).
-All bats are recorded when the windspeeds measurements in 12 meters hight were less than 6 m/s.
+The bats also prefer to fly in low wind speed (Figure 14).
+95 percent of all bats are recorded when the windspeeds measurements in 12 meters hight were less than 6 m/s.
 This measurement might represent the conditions in the surrounding of the bat detectors and therefore could be considered as the preference for a typical bat.

 If the number of bat records are compared to the wind speed around a theoretical nacelle in 150 meters hight most bat records will still be below 6 m/s.
-Based on the estimates from the MetOcean buoys 88 percent of the bat records are below 6 m/s in 150 meters hight over the sea (Figure 20)
+Based on the estimates from the MetOcean buoys 88 percent of the bat records are below 6 m/s in 150 meters hight over the sea (Figure 15)

-Figure 19 - Relation between number of bat recordings on the 4 buoy-based detectors and windspeed (m/s) in 12 meter above the sea level estimated by the MetOcean buoy in
+Figure 14 - Relation between number of bat recordings on the 8 buoy-based detectors and windspeed (m/s) in 12 meter above the sea level, estimated by the MetOcean buoy in

-Figure 20 - Relation between number of bat recordings on the 4 buoy-based detectors and windspeed (m/s) in 150 mter above the sea level estimated by the MetOcean buoy in
+Figure 15 - Relation between number of bat recordings on the 8 buoy-based detectors and windspeed (m/s) in 150 mter above the sea level, estimated by the MetOcean buoy in

-All nights with bat observation in 2023 had temperatures higher than 16 degrees Celsius measured at the MetOcean buoy (Figure 21).
+All nights with bat observation in 2023 had temperatures higher than 16 degrees Celsius, except one night in October with one observation of a common noctule (temperature 12.2 C measured at the MetOcean buoy).

-Figure 21 - Relation between the number of bat observations and the temperature (Data from MetOcean buoy)
+Figure 16 - Relation between the number of bat observations and the temperature (Data from MetOcean buoy)